-- 1. Loosen the lock nut (10mm wrench).
+- 1. Loosen the Cap Screw in the Eccentric (5mm Allen wrench).

-- 2. Adjust the brake lever stop (10mm wrench) so that the lever is comfortably reachable in both:
+- 2. Rotate the eccentric so that the lever is comfortably reachable in both:

 - a.
 Standing riding position, and

 - b.
 Sitting riding position.

-- 3. Tighten the lock nut (10 mm wrench).
+- 3. Tighten Cap Screw (5 mm Allen wrench).

 Adequate pedal free play is required so that the brake pads do not drag on the rotor.
-1" MINIMUM.